jenkinsci/qualys-was-plugin/README.md

 If you are configuring pipeline project, click the `Generate Pipeline Script` button/link.
 It will give you a command which you can copy and paste in your project's pipeline script.

-### Release notes for v2.1.1-
+### Release notes for v2.1.3-
-* Field Validation is added for PCP API Server URL as per the Qualys API standards.
-Please refer to https://www.qualys.com/platform-identification/ for more.
-* PCP API Server URL and credentials should be managed by the user and should be from trusted source.
+* Updated scan report URL to support new Qualys WAS UI.